Bakisha/USCL/README.md

 But every each one of them comes with software that i can't use.
 Then i found library for single color LED cube that use only 595 chip and few transistors.
-The "Universal SR driven 4x4x4 to 8x8x8 LED cube library" that can be found at https://forum.arduino.cc/index.php?topic=336469.0
+The "Universal SR driven 4x4x4 to 8x8x8 LED cube library" that can be found at

+https://forum.arduino.cc/index.php?topic=336469.0

 What i liked about this library is it's universality.
 Code maded for 8x8x8 can be used for 4x4x4 cube.
 Then my skill got better and i decided to build RGB cube.
 I started with similar plan:
 Use 74hc595 for transfering all data, ULN2803 for driving common anode RGB LEDs and P-MOSFETS (or UDN2981 for smaller cubes) for driving layers.

 First was arduino based 4x4x4.
 But then i hit a wall.
 Again i needed a software, now for RGB cube.
 With noob skils in programing, i started changing LedCube library.

 In a meantime, i finished 8x8x8 RGB cube, but this time i used STM32 microcontroller, the cheap BLUEPILL from ALIEXPRESS.
 And, since it's same in design, i used software from a youtuber Kevin Darrah ( https://www.kevindarrah.com/ ), but changed interrupt code from some bluepill tutorial.

 Well, after a year, i finally manage to finish a library that can be used in all sizes (between 4 and 8) and that can be compiled for both arduino and bluepill.
-Just for fun, i added Wemos D1 Mini, and even it's slow (as, i can't achive great color bit depth), and i dind't test it on actual cube, it compiled OK , and timing was OK in my DSO138 Oscilloscope.

 HARDWARE:
 As for hardware, i was never able to draw schematics, but it should be simple to explain:
 MCU sends data via SPI hardware pins, and two other (selectable) pins is used for Output Enable and Latch pin for 74hc595.
- First in line 595 is used to control layers, and in combination with ULN2803 is pulling P-mosfet (or pnp array transistors: UDN2981).
+ First in line 595 is used to control layers, and in combination with ULN2803 is pulling P-mosfet's gate to ground (or pnp array transistors: UDN2981).
  Number of other 74hc595 depends on cube size.
 For 4x4x4 RGB cube, it's total of 7 74hc595 (1 for layer + 2 per color ).
 For 8x8x8 RGB cube it's total of 25 74hc595, 25 ULN2803, and 8 P-type logic level mosfets (i used IRF9530 for my 8x8x8 RGB Cube with bluepill, and i added 74hc245 buffer between PCB - i build  150x100 single sided PCB for each color and 1 for layer driver and MPU, and stack it all on top of each other. ).
 But, there is so much flexibility, instead of cheap 74hc595/ULN2803 combo, other dedicated LED driver chips can be used .
 I preffered THT , so i stayed with 595.
 Only first chip in line should be 595 (or rather, 8bit serial to parallel) chip.

 Important note: On 5x5x5, 6x6x6 and 7x7x7 cube , there is unused bits.
 For example 5x5x5 rgb cube, since it have 25 leds per color, it needed 4 74hc595, but in 4th 595, only 1 output is used (as 25th), other outputs are not connected.
 For next color, next 595 is used (not next avaible pin).
 So, in total it need 4*3+1, 13 chips

 So, for 6x6x6 rgb cube it need 5 (36/8 = 5) 74hc595 per color + 1 for layer.
 In total 17 chips.

 For 7x7x7 rgb cube it's 7 chips per color (49/8).
-So 22 in total. compared to 25 chips in total for 8x8x8 RGB cube, i preffered that one, even cube support others.
+So 22 in total.

+Compared to 25 chips in total for 8x8x8 RGB cube, i preffered that one, even cube support others.
 For single color led cubes, LEDs can be driven from 74hc595, and 1 ULN2803 can drive cathodes of layers.
 Keep in mind, that library us "positive" logic.
 Meaning, digital 1 on output, means LED (or layer) is ON.